mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 !!! question "What's {{ mps_url("@mps.IMainClass") }} used for?"

-    It allows to execute `baselanguage` code.
+    It allows to execute *baselanguage* code.
 An example can be found in [Shapes tutorial - Running the code](https://www.jetbrains.com/help/mps/shapes-an-introductory-mps-tutorial.html#runningthecode).

 ## Properties

 !!! question "How do you use a list of string properties?"

-    Wrap your property into a new concept and use a child collection
+    Wrap your property into a new concept and use a child collection:

     ```kroki-plantuml
     @startuml